mas6y6/PyMC/README.md

 # Download

 ## MacOS (Beta)
+This version will be located within the `MacOS` folder the dmg file will contain a `.dmg` file. open it and you will see the app and place the app in Applications folder on your mac then eject

 ## Windows
-For Windows is coming soon but for now just download `PyMC-Server(Unpackaged).zip` located in PyMC-Server it will work just the same just as the app version its just that is not executable app
+For Windows is coming soon but for now just download `PyMC-Server(Unpackaged).zip` located in `Unpackaged` it will work just the same just as the app version its just that is not executable app

 **Run this command to install the packages that are needed to run PyMC-Server**